Optimized matching conditions for self-guided laser wakefield accelerators: Bayesian optimization

 Three input parameters are varied during optimization within the following fixed bounds:

 Based on our previous work~\cite{valenta2025b}, the optimum is expected to lie within these intervals; hence, the parameter limits are not dynamically adjusted during the optimization process.
 The single optimization objective is the maximum test-electron macroparticle energy achieved in the simulation.
 Additionally, the acceleration length—defined as the propagation distance in plasma at which the maximum energy is reached—is recorded for post-analysis, although it is not included in the optimization objective.
+We do not attempt to distinguish among the individual mechanisms that determine the acceleration length (e.g., electron dephasing, pump depletion), as these processes are typically closely interconnected.

 The optimization workflow follows a distributed asynchronous scheme.
 A single manager process coordinates the generation and collection of trials, while eight worker processes perform independent trial evaluations in parallel.
 The asynchronous approach ensures that the optimization loop proceeds without waiting for all simulations to complete; this improves resource utilization given the nonuniform runtime of individual simulations.
 Communication between the manager and workers is handled via the Message Passing Interface (MPI)~\cite{clarke1994}.
 The manager runs on a dedicated compute node, and each simulation is executed on two nodes, with each node using 32 MPI processes and 4 threads per process.